-As I learned, fondant dries quickly so put the lid back on the container while you are rolling out the decorations.
+As I learned, fondant dries quickly, so put the lid back on the container while rolling out the decorations.
 If the fondant is sticking to your hands, a tiny bit of cornstarch will help with that.
 Pinch off a small piece of the fondant and roll into a ball (about large gumball size).
 Flatten one side and then roll the fondant with your fingers on a piece of parchment paper to the desired shape.
-I used a skewer to poke a hole in one end and insert a small piece of the carrot top (which are edible).
+I used a skewer to poke a hole in one end and insert a small part of the carrot top (which are edible).
 Voila!

 If the tops of your cakes are rounded (hopefully not), gently cut just enough off the top with a serrated knife so that they are level.

 Place one cake layer on your serving platter and frost with about 1/4 of the frosting, spreading almost to the edges.
 Top with the next cake layer, press down lightly and repeat with frosting.